John Maybury Trailers

 Tramps!
 TrailerNothing Compares TrailerJubilee: A Time Less Golden Trailer

-John Maybury (born 25 March 1958) is an English filmmaker.
-In 2005 he was listed as one of the 100 most influential gay and lesbian people in Britain.
+John Maybury (born 25 March 1958) is an English filmmaker and artist.
+He first came to prominence as the director of the music video for the Pet Shop Boys 1984 single "West End Girls".
+In 2005 he was named as one of the 100 most influential gay and lesbian people in Britain.

 16 September 1998